-When the File Download dialog window pops up, hit "Open", to run the executable.
+When the File Download dialog window pops up, click "Open", to run the executable, or download the executable to your drive and run it from there.

-This should download and start the "Cygwin Net Release Setup Program".
+This should start the "Cygwin Net Release Setup Program".
 Click "Next", check that "Install from Internet" is selected, and hit "Next" again.

 Set your Cygwin Root directory.
 Usually I set it to the root of a drive, such as C:\cygwin, or D:\cygwin.
 Keeping defaults for the other settings are fine.
 From here on, whenever you see C:\cygwin, substitute your own root directory.
+The other default settings should be fine.